‘Only to be Consumed’ in Canada

 Someone surely has asked about this on the internet.

-And the only thing that came up was two articles about Rutabagas.
+And the only thing that came up was two articles about rutabagas.
+What?

-And apparently, there was once an article in which the author claimed that, quote, there are many people who think Rutabagas should only be eaten with other foods, unquote.
+We looked into this, and apparently there was once an article in which the author claimed that, quote, there are many people who think rutabagas should only be eaten with other foods, unquote.

 I've never encountered a situation like this.